AtlassianPS/ConfluencePS/docs/commands/Get-AttachmentFile.md

 -----------

-Save any attachments of page 123456 to the current directory with each filename constructed with the page ID and the attachement filename.
+Save any attachments of page 123456 to the current directory with each filename constructed with the page ID and the attachment filename.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```powershell